petterbejo/favorite-places-app/README.md

 This development plan is actually more of a to do-list.
 I'm planning to do thing more or less in the order described here:

+1. Correct link formatting error
-1. Make confirmation page when inserting new marker
+2. Make confirmation page when inserting new marker
-3. Create endpoint to upload a CSV with multiple markers
+3. Create endpoint to upload a CSV or JSON with multiple markers
-4. Make endpoint to export the database to CSV
+4. Make endpoint to export the database to CSV or JSON
 6. Make it possible to add more than one link
+7. Use different colors for the markers, depending on the category
 6. Make it possible to add photos
 5. Handle data inserting errors in a way that makes it clear to the user what the error is, and without having to retype/reinsert the correct data
 7. Make it possible to add tracks (e.g. in GPX format) instead of single points only (maybe even with an export function)